Chromatic fixed point theory and the Balmer spectrum for extraspecial 2-groups: Introduction

-Note that Ravenel's theorem answers this question when $G$ is the trivial group, so this problem can be regarded as the search for the correct common generalization of Ravenel's and Smith's theorems.
+The general problem can thus be regarded as the search for the correct common generalization of Ravenel's and Smith's theorems.
+We note that, though normal series of the form $H = K_0 \lhd \dots \lhd K_r = G$ give some information from simpler cases, they don't necessarily give all.
+Examples in this paper will make this very clear.

-As we will review in \secref{balmer section}, given a finite $p$--group $G$, answering this problem for all $(H,K,n,m)$ with $K < H < G $ is equivalent to: \begin{itemize} \item identifying the inclusions between prime ideals in the the Balmer spectrum for the $G$--equivariant stable homotopy category, \item characterizing which `chromatic type functions' can be realized by finite $G$--spaces or spectra. \end{itemize}
+As we will review in \secref{balmer section}, given a finite $p$--group $G$, answering Problem \ref{chro smith problems} for all $(H,K,n,m)$ with $K < H < G $ is equivalent to the following problems in stable equivariant homotopy: \begin{itemize} \item identifying the inclusions between prime ideals in the Balmer spectrum for the $p$--local $G$--equivariant stable homotopy category, \item characterizing which `chromatic type functions' can be realized by finite $G$--spaces or spectra. \end{itemize}

-The paper \cite{balmer sanders} made clear that this is a deep and interesting area to study, organized by the need to compute `blue shift' numbers.
-Then in \cite{6 author}, Problem \ref{chro smith problems} was solved when $G$ is an abelian $p$--group, by finding general group theoretic upper and lower bounds for blue shift numbers which agree when $G$ is abelian.
+The paper \cite{balmer sanders} made clear that these are deep and interesting problems to study, with solutions organized by the need to compute `blue shift' numbers, which they were able to compute when $G = C_p$.
+Then in \cite{6 author}, these problems were solved when $G$ is an abelian $p$--group, by finding general group theoretic upper and lower bounds for blue shift numbers which agree when $G$ is abelian.

-In our paper, we first show that chromatic Smith theorems are equivalent to chromatic versions of Floyd's theorem.
-Our proof uses an old idea of Jeff Smith which ultimately relies on the modular representation theory of the symmetric groups.
+In our paper, we first show that chromatic Smith theorems are surprisingly {\em equivalent} to chromatic versions of Floyd's theorem.
+We look backwards to show this: our proof uses an idea of Jeff Smith critically used in a nonequivariant setting by Mike Hopkins and Smith \cite{hs}, in their mid 1980's proof of the Periodicity Theorem.
+Some special (modular) representations of the symmetric groups are used, as in \cite[Appendix C]{ravenel orange book} and \cite{jeff smith}.

-This reformulation allows us to use classic constructions and (ordinary) representation theory to search for examples giving blue shift number lower bounds.
+The equivalence of the chromatic Smith and Floyd theorem problems then allows us to use classic constructions and (ordinary) representation theory to search for examples giving blue shift number lower bounds.
 We give a simple new proof of the lower bound theorem of \cite{6 author}, and then get the first results about nonabelian groups that don't follow from previously known results.
 In particular, we are able to answer Problem \ref{chro smith problems} for a family of 2-groups which include all extraspecial 2-groups.

-One can also apply the chromatic Floyd theorems in situations where the corresponding chromatic Smith theorem was already known.
-We will give a just a taste of this with a couple of explicit examples - a new result about involutions on the 5-dimensional Wu manifold, and a calculation of the mod 2 $K$-theory of the real Grassmanian $Gr_2(\R^{52})$ that uses a $C_4$ chromatic Smith theorem to control the differentials in the nonequivariant Atiyah-Hirzebruch spectral sequence.